cuhksam/emnlp2019.github.io/_pages/participants.md

 It is understood that such an invitation is intended to help delegates to raise funds to obtain a visa and does not imply a commitment from the conference organizers to provide any financial support or scheduling of presentation.

-To find out whether you need a visa to enter Hong Kong, check for instance [here](https://www.hongkong.net/info/visa.html)
+To find out whether you need a visa for Hong Kong, check for instance [here](https://www.hongkong.net/info/visa.html).

 ## Conference Venue